DavidSchirduan/DavidSchirduan.github.io/_posts/2021-11-03-JalopyItchGdocs.md

 5. Delete all styles: `style=".*?"`
 6. Delete comments, `<sup></sup>` sections.
 7. Delete all lines: `<hr>`
-8. Auto format to fix span breaks
+8. Auto format to fix span breaks.
-9. Delete all `<span>` tags
+9. Delete all `<span>` tags.
-10. Delete everything after final nav section & top nav section
+10. Delete the top nav section and everything after final nav section.
 11. Make the final nav section sticky: `<div style="position:-webkit-sticky;position: sticky;bottom: 0;padding: 10px;background:white;">`

 Steps 10 and 11 are specific to Bones Deep, but it creates a nice sticky nav menu that scrolls with the user.
 Super useful and easy to implement.